-The Fourth Amendment to the U.S. Constitution protects citizens and criminal suspects from unreasonable searches of their property and persons, and prohibits police officers from making unlawful arrests ("seizures").
-Although this may seem straightforward, the law on these rights is not necessarily so.
-This section contains information on searches and seizures, what the law requires from police, what constitutes "probable cause," and much more.
-Click on the links below to get started.
+The Fourth Amendment to the U.S. Constitution protects citizens and criminal suspects from unreasonable searches of their property and persons.
+It also prohibits police officers from making unlawful arrests ("seizures").
+Although this may seem straightforward, the law on these rights is not necessarily all that clear.

 The Fourth Amendment and Warrants

-The standard for conducting a warrantless search, probable cause, is the same standard necessary for a warrant to issue.
-Probable cause for arrest exists when facts and circumstances within the police officer's knowledge would lead a reasonable person to believe that the suspect has committed, is committing, or is about to commit a crime.
-Probable cause has to come from specific facts and circumstances, not simply an officer's hunch, feeling, or suspicion.
+Law enforcement has probable cause for arrest when the facts and circumstances within the police officer's knowledge would lead a reasonable person to believe that the suspect has committed, is committing, or is about to commit a crime.
+Probable cause must come from specific facts and circumstances, not a police officer's hunch, feeling, or suspicion.

-Probable cause for a search exists when facts and circumstances known to the officer provide a basis for a reasonable person to believe that a crime was committed at the place to be searched, or that evidence of a crime exists at the location.
+Probable cause exists when the officer knows specific facts and circumstances that provide a reasonable basis to believe that the suspect committed a crime at the place to be searched or that evidence of a crime exists at that location.

 Probable cause to seize property exists when facts and circumstances known to the officer would lead a reasonable person to believe that the item is contraband, stolen, or constitutes evidence of a crime.

 There are a number of circumstances in which an officer can conduct a search, make an arrest, or seize items without implicating the Fourth Amendment.
 These are exceptions to the rule and are sufficient to justify a warrantless search.